hariomjee/External_Api/README.md

 # External_Api
-This will hep to find the data using RestApi on a url by set authentication on Header and pass them.
+This will help to find the data using RestApi on a url by set authentication on Header and pass them.